bs-community/blessing-skin-manual/man/en/v4-to-v5.md

 ## Disabling registration

 If you have disabled registration (disallow any users to register), you may need to install "Disable Registration" plugin from Plugins Market, since we've extracted this function from core.

+## Changes of Avatar API

+Avatar API has been changed.
+More details can be checked at [API Documentation](../api/avatars-and-previews.md).